WhitneyStockExchange/Whitney-Stock-Exchange/README.md

 # WSE
-Official website for Whitney Stock Exchange
+The Official website for Whitney Stock Exchange